bcgov/bc-wallet-mobile/DEVELOPER.md

   > **Tip**: use [nvm](https://github.com/nvm-sh/nvm) to install node & npm.
 It helps to easily switch node & npm
   > version for each project.
 - [Yarn](https://yarnpkg.com/)
+- A [JDK](https://openjdk.org/) and [Gradle](https://gradle.org) - Make sure you install compatible versions, see [here](https://docs.gradle.org/current/userguide/compatibility.html) for more information.

 ## Prerequisite services